atomix/atomix.github.io/copycat/index.md

       <div class="col-sm-6 text-right">
         <h2>Sophisticated</h2>
         <p>
-          Copycat is built on one of the most advanced implementations of the Raft consensus algorithm, supporting membership changes, incremental compaction, snapshots, session-based client communication, state machine events, and more.<br /><a href="/copycat/docs/internals">Read more</a>
+          Copycat is built on one of the most advanced implementations of the Raft consensus algorithm, supporting membership changes, incremental compaction, snapshots, session-based client communication, state machine events, and more.
         </p>
       </div>
     </div>